Please ensure Javascript is enabled for purposes of website accessibility

 Sarah’s practice focuses on all stages of intellectual property protection for complex chemical and biological technologies, including patent prosecution, strategic patent portfolio and brand development, and the protection of IP assets through privacy, data rights, and cybersecurity compliance.
 With patent prosecution experience in over 20 countries, Sarah leverages her knowledge of a wide array of intellectual property issues to assist clients in obtaining comprehensive patent protection while implementing data protection through technology design to mitigate current and future risk to IP assets.
 Sarah is the Co-Chair of the Data Privacy and Cybersecurity Practice Group.

 Before joining McKee, Voorhees & Sease, Sarah worked for the University of Iowa’s Technology Transfer Office, the University of Iowa Research Foundation (UIRF), where she conducted market and legal analyses of emerging technologies and assisted biotech startups.
 Sarah is a registered patent attorney with the U.S. Patent and Trademark Office.
-She is also a certified privacy professional through the International Association of Privacy Professionals (CIPP/US).
+She is also a certified privacy professional (CIPP/US) and certified information privacy manager (CIPM) through the International Association of Privacy Professionals (IAPP).

 • Biotechnology Patents